Learning to grow: control of material self-assembly using evolutionary reinforcement learning

 Networks enact protocols that are out of equilibrium, in some cases far from equilibrium, and so are not well-described by existing theories.
 These ``self-assembly kinetic yield'' networks act to promote a particular order parameter for self-assembly at the end of a given time interval, with no consideration for whether a process results in an equilibrium outcome or not.
 It is therefore distinct from feedback approaches designed to promote near-equilibrium behavior\c{klotsa2013controlling}.
-Our approach is also complementary to efforts that use machine learning to analyze existing self-assembly pathways\c{long2015machine,long2014nonlinear}, or to infer or design structure-property relationships for self-assembling molecules\c{lindquist2016communication,thurston2018machine,ferguson2017machine}.
-The network architectures we have used are straightforwardly extended to observe an arbitrary number of system features, and to control an arbitrary number of system parameters, and so the present scheme can be applied to a wide range of experimental and simulation systems.
+Our approach is similar in intent to \cc{tang2016optimal}, in which dynamic programming is used to find protocols able to promote colloidal crystallization using an external field.
+One important difference between that work and ours is that our scheme does not require measurement of the order parameter we wish to promote (except at the end of the experiment), making it applicable to molecular and nanoscale systems whose microscopic states cannot be observed as they evolve.
+We also use a neural network to encode the assembly protocol, rather than a model of discretized states.
+Our approach is also similar to that of \cc{miskin2016turning} in the sense that we use evolutionary search to optimize assembly, but we allow the learning procedure to respond to both temporal and microscopic information via the use of a neural network.
+Our approach is complementary to efforts that use machine learning to analyze existing self-assembly pathways\c{long2015machine,long2014nonlinear}, or to infer or design structure-property relationships for self-assembling molecules\c{lindquist2016communication,thurston2018machine,ferguson2017machine}.
+The present scheme is simple and can be straightforwardly altered to observe an arbitrary number of system features, and to control an arbitrary number of system parameters, and so can be applied to a wide range of experimental systems.